-This course is now in its 28th year.
+With a sigh of relief, last year Laudemus re-established its usual pattern, and this year we will carry on as normal.
 We sing Evensong from Tuesday to Saturday inclusive in a different Dorset church, with different music daily.
 Accommodation is at Bryanston School.
 Applicants must be above average sight-readers, and experience of singing Evensong is an advantage.

 Requiem to Cancer

-Following the stunning success of the first event in 2016, here is a second opportunity to take part in this wonderful venture.
-Over 24 hours, starting on the Friday evening, we will address four settings of the Requiem with piano accompaniment.
+Over 24 hours, starting on the Friday evening, participants address a number of difference Requiem settings, accompanied on the piano.
+I will take the last ‘slot’, when we will sing Brahms’s Requiem with the four-hands accompaniment sanctioned by the composer.
 This mini-marathon (you can join in and drop out at any time) takes place at St Paul’s Covent Garden and all the proceeds go to Cancer Research UK.